steven-halla/casino_hell/README.md

 9) i need to create the bank -- ill do this for level 3

-add a 2nd rib demon slots that has 0 money, this is just to get more EXP or the super secret item i think the mcnugget 2nd quest can be skipped I need to check all quest to make sure you cant skip em phase on coin flip is bugged it shouldnt be reading 6, this was during a magic cast, not consistant
+add a 2nd rib demon slots that has 0 money, this is just to get more EXP or the super secret item phase on coin flip is bugged it shouldnt be reading 6, this was during a magic cast, not consistant

 need to be able to scroll down on equipment